Chromatophore/MDS/README.md

 # MDS
-Avisynth library to assist with tweening DS footage between a selection of layouts. [gifv link of VV](http://i.imgur.com/a8s7OwI.gifv)
+Avisynth library to assist with tweening Nintendo DS & 3DS footage between a selection of layouts. [gifv link of VV](http://i.imgur.com/a8s7OwI.gifv)

 ![Animation showing what MDS does](TitleCard/Titlecard.gif)